geonetwork/doc/source/maintainer-guide/production-use/index.rst

   catalog session.

-* Catalog reviewers have to use the metadata link analysis tools to register links allowed for the proxy.
-In the future we may trigger that as a background task to have an up to date list of links.
+* Catalog reviewers have to use the metadata link analysis tool to register links allowed for the proxy.
+The tool is available at 'Record and link analysis' in the `Admin > Statistics & status` menu.
+In the future we may trigger link analysis as a background task to have an up to date list of links.
-  For now, if the table is empty the exception highlight the fact that the link analysis tools should be used to populate the list.
+  For now, if the table is empty, the exception highlights the fact that the link analysis tool should be used to populate the list.

-One issue that anonymous user can encountered is if using the map viewer and the user adds a WMS/WFS service URL which is not registered in any metadata records and that has not CORS enable.
-User will not be able to any layers from those services.
+One issue that anonymous users can encounter is if using the map viewer and the user adds a WMS/WFS service URL which is not registered in any metadata records and which has no CORS enabled.
+The user will not be able to add any layers from those services.